ARMmbed/iot-deep-dive-lorawan/README.md

 1. [Node.js](https://nodejs.org/en/download/) - to show visualizations.

 ## Hardware
 - A Mbed Enabled LoRa board and radio or a Mbed Enabled LoRa Module.
+[Here](https://os.mbed.com/platforms/?connectivity=24) are some great options.
 - DHT11 Temperature Sensor (optional)

     **NOTE** if you do not have a DHT11 sensor make sure to change the value of `real-sensor` to 0 in `mbed_app.json`.
 This will then simulate a sensor.